Inside: If you’re a stressed out mom then this will give you tips, ideas, and home remedies to help manage and even prevent some stress in your life.

-Since we can’t alleviate all stress and everything that is causing it, here are some basic day to day ways you can pamper yourself and bring some much needed calm and relaxation.
+Since we can’t alleviate all stress and everything that is causing it, here are some basic day to day ways you can bring some much needed calm and relaxation.

 - Take five minutes alone.
 Put the kids in front of the TV, in their playpens, or cribs with some books and toys and go sit somewhere dark without your phone.
 Take a timer and just relax.

 - Have a stash of your favorite drink on hand so you can pour a cup.
-When the kids are occupied and quiet focus on drinking and how good it tastes and try not to think about your to do list.
+When the kids are occupied in their Quiet Time focus on drinking and how good it tastes and try not to think about your to do list.

 - Institute independent play time for your children each day.